Why backup multiple computers on one external drive

 You can set email notification and password protected in Options.

-Scheme can help you manage destination storage by auto deleting old backups.
+Backup Scheme enables you to Enable Automatic Backup Cleanup to manage destination storage by auto deleting old backups.

 System Backup, Disk Backup, Partition Backup and File Sync are available as well.
 If you create an AOMEI account, you can also use the Cloud Backup feature to backup files to AOMEI Cloud.

 The follow-up backup work can also be done using Windows Backup and Restore which surely provides limited function compared with AOMEI Backupper.

 Important notice: if you've mapped an external hard drive as network drive, it is better to use AOMEI Centralized Backupper to centralized backup multiple clients (computers) to the external drive from one console easily and quickly.